Frankentext: Stitching random text fragments into long-form narratives

-We explore the importance of the editing stage by running the pipeline on Gemini-2.5-Pro without this stage.
-As expected, the percentage of coherent generation drops from 81\% to 68\%, while relevance drops slightly from 100\% to 95\%, suggesting that the editing stage helps with text coherence to some extent.
+We try to understand the importance of the editing stage by running the pipeline on Gemini-2.5-Pro without this stage.
+As expected, the percentage of coherent generation drops from 81\% to 68\%, while relevance drops slightly from 100\% to 95\%, suggesting that the editing stage does help with text coherence and faithfulness.